Opinion

 5

-Jeff about 10 years ago
+Jeff over 10 years ago

 Pete, although I agree that excluding a prayer from the ceremony would make as much of a statement as including one, it doesn't seem to me that the decision is completely binary.
 They could, for instance, include a moment of silence with the suggestion that people use it for prayer or reflection, rather than directly referring to the "God of Abraham, Jesus, and Mohammed."
 In addition to nonbelievers, this gesture would be more inclusive of people of other faiths.
 While I certainly don't think it would please all attendees, I think it would be a more respectful approach.